-When he was 4.5 years old, my son has been diagnosed with an extremely rare immune disorder, Job’s syndrome or Hyper IgE syndrome, which explains his extreme sensitivity.
+When he was 4.5 years old, my son was diagnosed with an extremely rare immune disorder, Job’s syndrome or Hyper IgE syndrome, which explains his extreme sensitivity.
 Below are some of my posts that are related to this topic.

 Given that it is such a rare disorder, it generally takes years before Hyper IgE syndrome is diagnosed (average age of diagnosis is 11 years old).
 If you suspect that you (or your child) may have Hyper IgE syndrome, I would advise that you request to be assessed by an immunologist, or at the very least, request that your (or your child’s) IgE levels to tested.
 In my son’s case, they knew that Moses’ IgE levels were greater than 2,000 (which is considered “hyper”), but they didn’t bother to figure out how much greater than 2,000 it was.
 When they finally tested his actual IgE levels (in preparation for his immunology assessment), they learned it was between 59,000 to 72,000 IU/mL (normal is around 130 IU/mL).
 Crazy high!
 Had they conducted that test earlier, he would have been diagnosed at an earlier age.